NBA TV: High definition

 NBA TV HD is a 1080i high-definition simulcast feed of NBA TV that is available on most providers.
 All studio programs and original programs are shot in HD, and all live games and recent game rebroadcasts are televised in HD.
+The high-definition version of this channel was launched in 2007.

 Personalities

 The studio host and analysts vary on each night's broadcast of NBA Gametime.